 Enter the Description here (REQUIRED).

-A method for describing an operation to improve its efficiency and effectiveness.
-The method entails use of one or more notational languages, which are tools for creating box-and-arrow visualizations of processes, decisions, events, and interactions within a system.
+A way to describe an operation to make it more efficient and effective.
+The method uses one or more notational languages, which are tools for creating box-and-arrow visualizations of processes, decisions, events, and interactions within a system.

 Clinically, workflow models are created for use cases, scenarios, and health practice patterns.

 There are four commonly used model and notation types:

-Business Processing Modeling Notation (BPMN), which describes procedures and makes explicit how things should be done.
+Business Processing Modeling Notation (BPMN), which describes procedures and shows how things should be done.

 Case Management Modeling and Notation (CMMN), which explains how to react to different events that can occur.

-Decision Model Notation (DMN), which describes requirements for decision-making and the specification of decision logic — i.e., how decisions will be made.
+Decision Model Notation (DMN), which describes requirements for decision-making and the logic behind a decision — i.e., how decisions will be made.

-Unified Modeling Language (UML), which describes interactions within a system.
+Unified Modeling Language (UML), which shows interactions within a system.

-In all cases, the model is developed by first acquiring an understanding of the roles of the persons involved in the workflow as well as the activities and interactions that occur.
-This is accomplished through interviews and observations.
-Once developed, the model is put through a validation process that typically is done with a focus group.
+In all cases, the model is developed by first understanding the roles of the persons involved in the workflow as well as the activities and interactions that occur.
+This is done through interviews and observations.
+Once developed, the model is put through a validation process, typically with a focus group.

 Outcomes